RoshanPShetty/roshanpshetty/README.md

 ---
 ## About Me
-Full-stack engineer skilled in building web and mobile apps with React and SwiftUI, and cloud backends with Firebase and Supabase.
+Computer Systems Engineer skilled in building web and mobile apps with React and SwiftUI, and cloud backends with Firebase and Supabase.
 I focus on creating clean, user-friendly digital experiences.
 Outside coding, I enjoy photography, hiking, and anime.

 ---
 ## Featured Projects